Skip to main content

 setupFiles: [

-'./src/tests/setup.js', // this is a local config file (see below)
+'./src/tests/setup.ts', // this is a config files with directory location

 ],